Energy Saving Advice and Grants

 • Cancer

-• Complex Conditions
+• Complex conditions

-Each case must be assessed by the Council's Sustainability Unit.
-For more information on the application process, please visit the Affordable Warmth Privacy Notice
+For more information on how we use your data to deliver the grant, please visit the Affordable Warmth Privacy Notice

 Energy Company Obligation Scheme